-Recruiting a permanent employee can be a lengthy process.
-If you need a swift outcome, consider a working student, intern or temporary worker.
+Recruiting a permanent employee can sometimes be a lengthy process.
+If you need immediate results, consider hiring a student, intern, or temporary worker.
 Who knows, he or she might become your new permanent employee.
-We've summed up a few good reasons for you.
+Below, we've summed up a few good reasons for you.

 Working students: 3 good reasons

 Working students are often the ideal workforce to cope with busy periods, fill in functions while permanent workers are on holidays or meet high seasonal staffing needs.

 Since social security contributions are lower for working students, your payroll costs are also reduced.
 In addition, students can work up to 240 hours per quarter (with a maximum of 600 hours for the calendar year) under those advantageous conditions.
 Make sure you send the completed Dimona declaration to the NSSO/RSZ in time: on the first working day at the latest.

 Useful tip: Student@work, one of the online social security services, allows you to see at a glance how many working hours your student has left this year.